SDGforskning/sdg-strings/SDG16_query_action_WoS.md

 > 16.7.2 Proportion of population who believe decision-making is inclusive and responsive, by sex, age, disability and population group

-This target is interpreted to cover research about
+This target is interpreted to cover research about ensuring, even strengthening, representation across demographic groups or population groups, in local, national and international decision-making institutions.
+    Decision-making institutions are here understood as legislature, public service and judiciary institutions.

     Ensuring, even strengthening, representation across demographic groups or population groups, in local, national and international decision-making institutions.
     Decision-making institutions are here understood as legislature, public service and judiciary institutions.